stealjs/steal-tools/doc/write-stream.md

 	.pipe(s.write());

 stream.on("data", function(){
-	// Files were written to the file system
+	// Files were written to the filesystem
 });
 ```